apioo/psx/library/PSX/Api/README.md

 Currently there are several API specification formats (RAML, Swagger, etc.) which describe the functionality of an API endpoint.
 With this project we try to unify the usage of different specification formats by providing model classes which can be used to read and write API specifications.
-The following list contains all supported parser and generator classes.
+The following parser classes are available to produce such model objects.

 Parser | Description
 ------ | -----------
 RAML | Parses a [RAML 0.8](http://raml.org/) specification Annotation | Parses a class which contains annotations

+The following generator classes are available to generate a specific output based on a model object.

 Generator | Description
 --------- | -----------